-Lenders reported that lower funding costs contributed significantly to banks' demand for long-term wholesale issuance in 2014 Q3.
-Lower funding costs were expected to continue to significantly push up on demand for long-term funding in Q4, alongside regulatory drivers (Chart 5).
-And in terms of supply factors, lenders reported that strong investor demand and supportive market conditions were factors pushing up on long-term issuance and were expected to continue doing so in Q4.
+Lenders reported that lower funding costs and regulatory drivers were the most significant factors contributing positively to banks' demand for long-term wholesale issuance in 2014 Q4.
+And regulatory drivers, in some cases relating to recent proposals on total loss-absorbing capacity, and lower funding costs were expected to be the most significant factors pushing up long-term wholesale issuance in 2015 Q1 (Chart 5).
+In terms of supply factors, lenders reported that investor demand and supportive market conditions were factors pushing up slightly on long-term issuance in Q4, and these factors were expected to do so to a somewhat greater extent in Q1.